MachairWind Development: How Will This Affect Mull?

 ScottishPower Renewables: MachairWind Farm – What Do We Need To Know?

+MachairWind has been a local discussion point amongst the community for two years now, but the impact of this development is only now becoming clear.
 Iona Community Council (ICC) has spent weeks consulting the Iona community and gathering information and advice about the MachairWind development and its potential impacts.
 Their findings are presented in a Brief which you can read here: www.visitmullandiona.org/machairwind-brief-from-iona-community-council.
+What has been discovered is that MachairWind would have a devastating effect on our landscape, with no benefits to Mull and Iona or even Scotland electricity.

-The scale of the MachairWind development is massive and very visible from land.
+.
 It is located just under 13 miles off Iona and the Southwest of Mull.
 The field of turbines covers an area around 58% of the land mass of Mull and each turbine is higher than the Eiffel Tower.
 These will be clearly seen from Iona, Staffa, the Treshnish Isles, the Ross of Mull coastline, Loch na Keal, (A National Scenic Area) Treshnish Point and high areas on Mull from Ben More to Burg.

 The scale of this development will change the character of the landscape of Mull and Iona